• boundaries.study

 Download the information for research participants

-Are you engaged in medical humanitarianism in Sweden?
+Are you or have you been engaged in medical humanitarianism?

 Information for research participants

-We are reaching out to you as a physician or future physician engaged in medical humanitarianism.
-We would like to ask if you would be willing to participate in a study by taking part in an interview and/or by having a researcher follow you through one or more of your shifts in humanitarian contexts (participant observation).
-The interview would cover your thoughts, perceptions, and responses regarding the proposed legislation on reporting undocumented patients seeking care.
+We are reaching out to you as a physician or future physician engaged in medical humanitarianism offering services to migrant populations.
+We would like to ask if you would be willing to participate in a study by taking part in an interview.
+If possible, a researcher could also follow you through one or more of your shifts in the humanitarian context (participant observation).
+The interview concerns your perceptions, experiences, and approaches to issues that arise at the intersection of medicine and migration control policies, for example questions regarding the duty to report undocumented patients, or the role of medicine in border control and deportation practices.
 Participant observation would be conducted to observe, with great sensitivity to your work and the patients' situation, what happens during a shift in encounters with patients and colleagues.
 In this document, you will find information about the purpose of our research project and what it means to participate in the study.

 What the study is about and why we would like you to participate

-The study seeks to increase understanding of what it would mean for physicians and their daily work if they were to be made responsible for reporting patients without legal permission to stay in the country to the police or the migration authorities.
-The study is longitudinal, which means that we will follow the development of the medical community's positions on this issue over time.
+The study aims to increase understanding of how medicine encounters and interacts with migration control policies, and how physicians perceive, experience, and respond to such policies in everyday clinical practice, across contexts.
+The study is longitudinal, meaning that it follows the development of the medical profession’s perceptions, experiences, and practices over time.
 NOTE.
 Taking part in several interviews/participant observations is not a requirement for participation in the study.

-We are asking you to take part because you are a physician or medical student engaged in humanitarian contexts, where you may come to encounter undocumented patients more often than in the public healthcare system.
+We are asking you to take part because you are a physician or medical student engaged in a humanitarian context, where you may come to encounter patients with experiences of migration more often than in the conventional healthcare system.

 What taking part entails